Stop Right Now! 15 Health Insurance Mistakes That Are Draining Your Money

 Author Thoughts: What Most People Get Wrong About Health Insurance

-People don’t lose money because insurance is bad
+People don’t lose money because insurance is bad.

 Most buyers focus on: